Mapui

 Mapui Kawlim (alias Wingstar) is a superhero appearing in the Indian comic book Tinkle.
 It was created by Sean D'mello and artist Vineet Nair.
-It made a debut on the 35th anniversary issue of the comic book, issue number 639 released in November 2015.
+It made its debut on the 35th anniversary issue of the comic book, issue number 639 released in November 2015.
 It is the first superhero from Mizoram, and the first female superhero from northeast India in the series of Tinkle.
 According to D'mello, the purpose was to "create awareness about the Northeast [northeast India]."
 The name "Mapui" is a popular pet name among the Mizo people.
 The character originates from Aizawl, the capital city of Mizoram.
 She acquires super flight and super strength from gadgets developed by her inventor-father.

 The editor Rajani Thindiath described it as a "reluctant superhero" but "has the potential to be the most iconic female superhero characters in Indian comic history."
 It was created to promote gender equality with a focus on northeast India where discrimination based on ethnic stereotyping has been an issue.
 But it was criticised for not reflecting any of the northeast Indian cultural elements and environments.